 a.
 Creating the project

 When starting a new Unity project, the first step is to click on the New Project button located in the top right-hand corner of the screen.
 For this particular tutorial, we will be using Unity version 2021.3.0f1.
-Keep in mind that if you choose to use a different version of Unity, certain features that we will be using may not be available.
+Keep in mind that if you choose to use a different version of Unity, certain features that we will be implementing may need to be done differently, as the Unity interface is slightly different across versions.
+Some features may also be unavailable, though this is unlikely if you are .

 For this tutorial, we will be using the Core 2D Unity template.
 Once you have selected the template, give your Unity project a name and click on the Create Project button to begin.
 This will create a new project in Unity with the settings and assets needed to get started on creating your own Metroidvania-style game like Hollow Knight.